Is A Delivery Service Responsible For The Death Of A Person Killed By One Of Its Drivers?

 The lawsuit also presents a claim for “negligent hiring” against the Uber defendants, alleging that had the company performed a proper screening process for its delivery drivers, they would have discovered that the co-defendant driver was a “habitual traffic offender and an unsafe driver.”

 Speak with a Florida Wrongful Death Lawyer Today

 No court judgment or damages award can ever bring back a loved one.
 But family members can still obtain a certain measure of closure by holding negligent parties legally responsible for a preventable death.
-So if you need legal advice or representation from an experienced Delray Beach motorcycle accident attorney, contact the Leifer Law Firm today to schedule a free consultation.
+So if you need legal advice or representation from an experienced Delray Beach motorcycle accident attorney, Contact Leifer & Ramirez today to schedule a free consultation.